aleph2c/miros/docs/_sources/introduction.rst.txt

 simple-seeming questions that David Harel asked his avionics team.

 We are lucky that David Harel comes from a strong background in mathematical topology and not from a programming perspective.
-He watched the engineers like an anthropologist, and mapped how they talked about things into simple pictures; often on napkins.
+He watched the engineers like an anthropologist, and mapped how they talked about things into simple pictures;
+often on napkins.
 He didn't try to imagine how to program their descriptions but specifically focused on how to draw a picture of what they said, then thought of a way to formalize the pictures into a set of rules.
 The rules were simple enough that anyone looking at the diagram could quickly understand what would have otherwise taken pages to write down.
-The pictures described different working parts of the systems as states, and often, these states of operation would also contain the behaviour of other states.
-From this, he formalized the notion of a hierarchical state machine (HSM).
-Using this formalism, it was possible to build a software framework that could take pages and pages of a complex specification, convert it into a compacted diagram that could quickly be understood by a human or a team, and compile it into working software.
+The pictures described different working parts of the systems as **states**, and often, these states of operation would also contain the behaviour of other states.
+From this, he formalized the notion of a **hierarchical state machine (HSM)**.
+Using this formalism, it was possible to build a software framework that could take pages and pages of a complex specification, convert it into a compacted diagram that could quickly be understood by another person, or a team, and compile it into working software.
 This was a massive contribution to computing.
 Despite this, it took David Harel over three years to get his work published:

    *I find the concept of statecharts to be quite interesting, but unfortunately only to a small segment of our readership.
 I find the information presented to